MedApp4u/Med4u/README.md

 # DoctorsWebApp

-An Easy-to-Use but useful Web Application where end-users can register free of charge and have thier Medical Records sorted.
-Other functionalites include Finding Doctors by Location, Speciality and booking appointments without having to make a ring!
+An Easy-to-Use but useful Web Application where end-users can register free of charge and have their Medical Records sorted.
+Other functionalites include Finding Doctors by location, speciality and booking appointments without having to make a ring!

 ## Getting Started